intel/stacks/hpcrs/README.md

 repository](https://github.com/intel/stacks) for information and download links for the different versions and offerings of the stack.

+* HPCRS v0.3.0 includes a pre-built container based on CentOS with optimized oneAPI compilers and libraries for building HPC applications.

 * HPCRS v0.2.0 includes a pre-built container based on CentOS integrating proprietary software components for single-node usage.

 * [HPCRS Release notes on GitHub*](https://github.com/intel/stacks/blob/master/hpcrs/NEWS.md)